+The pharmaceutical distribution industry saves the U.S. healthcare system between $33–$53 billion each year through investments in logistics solutions, supply chain expertise and technological advancements.
 Without distributors, manufacturers would spend substantial financial, logistical and staff resources on this task that could be used in other important ways.
 Thanks to distributors, the system is more efficient, reliable and secure.
 As the healthcare system rapidly changes, distributors are constantly envisioning new ways to move and secure the nation’s medicines, all while protecting patient safety.

 HDA members are not simply distributors.
 They are technology innovators, information management experts, security specialists and efficiency professionals, whose expertise streamlines the supply chain to reduce costs and save the nation’s healthcare system both time and money.

 Pharmaceutical distributors purchase prescription medicines and other medical products directly from pharmaceutical manufacturers for storage in warehouses and distribution centers across the country.
 State and federally licensed pharmacies, hospitals and healthcare providers place orders with distributors for the medicines and products they need, and the distributors process and deliver the orders daily.
 With operations continuously running, primary distributors can take orders made by 8:00 p.m. and deliver them to their end destination as soon as the next morning.